 Before completing this repair work, make sure you have a well-lit, clean (preferably) area to do the job.
 Also, make sure you have a basic collection of mechanics tools, a jack, jack stands, and replacement parts made for your vehicle.
 Check out the video below for an overview:

-First, park your vehicle on flat surface, engage the parking brake and then remove the tire on the side of the car you want to replace the brakes.
+- First, park your vehicle on a flat surface, engage the parking brake, and then remove the tire on the side of the car you want to replace the brakes.
 You can remove the tire by loosening up the lug nuts and then jacking the car up.

-In order to put the caliper back, it is necessary to compress it.
-This can be done with using the old brake pad and a c-clamp.
+- In order to put the caliper back, it is necessary to compress it.
+This can be done by using the old brake pad and a c-clamp.
 There are special tools to do this as well.